telepresenceio/telepresence/docs/user-guide/getting-started.md

 Keyboard interrupt received, exiting.
 ```

-Telepresence can do much more than this, of course, which we'll cover in the [next section](/user-guide/features-and-functionality/) of the documentation.
+Telepresence can do much more than this, which we'll cover in the [next section](/user-guide/features-and-functionality/) of the documentation.